-- (1) The Underwriter will evaluate and report on the overall capacity of the Development Team by reviewing aspects, including but not limited to those identified in subparagraphs (A) (D) of this paragraph: - (A) personal credit reports for development sponsors, Developer fee recipients and those individuals anticipated to provide guarantee(s).
-The Underwriter will evaluate the credit report and identify any bankruptcy, state or federal tax liens or other relevant credit risks for compliance with eligibility and debarment requirements in this chapter; - (B) quality of construction, Rehabilitation, and ongoing maintenance of previously awarded housing developments by review of construction inspection reports, compliance on-site visits, findings of UPCS violations and other information available to the Underwriter; - (C) for Housing Tax Credit Developments, repeated or ongoing failure to timely submit cost certifications, requests for and clearance of final inspections, and timely response to deficiencies in the cost certification process; - (D) adherence to obligations on existing or prior Department funded developments with respect to program rules and documentation. - (2) While all components of the development plan may technically meet the other individual requirements of this section, a confluence of serious concerns and unmitigated risks identified during the underwriting process will result in an Application being referred to the Committee.
-The Committee will review any recommendation made under this subsection to deny an Application for a Grant, Direct Loan and/or Housing Credit Allocation prior to completion of the Report and posting to the Department's website.
+- (1) The Underwriter will evaluate and report on the overall capacity of the Development Team by reviewing: - (A) Personal credit reports for development sponsors, developer fee recipients and those individuals anticipated to provide guarantee(s).
+The Underwriter will evaluate the credit report and identify any bankruptcy, state or federal tax liens or other relevant credit risks for compliance with eligibility and debarment requirements in the QAP; - (B) Quality of construction, Rehabilitation, and ongoing maintenance of previously awarded housing developments by review of construction inspection reports, compliance on-site visits, findings of UPCS violations and other information available to the Underwriter; - (C) For Housing Tax Credit developments, repeated or ongoing failure to timely submit cost certifications, requests for and clearance of final inspections, and timely response to deficiencies in the cost certification process; - (D) Adherence to obligations on existing or prior TDHCA funded developments with respect to program rules and documentation. - (2) While all components of the development plan may technically meet the other individual requirements of this section, a confluence of serious concerns and unmitigated risks identified during the underwriting process will result in an Application being referred to the Committee.
+The Committee will review any recommendation made under this subsection to deny an Application for a Grant, Ioan and/or Housing Credit Allocation prior to completion of the Report and posting to the Department's website.